oceanprotocol/docs/using-ocean-market/asset-hosting.md

 **Step 2 - Upload asset on S3 bucket**

-Now, the asset can be uploaded by selecting the bucket name and choose `Upload` in the `Objects` tab.
+Now, the asset can be uploaded by selecting the bucket name and choosing `Upload` in the `Objects` tab.

 ![Upload asset on S3 bucket - 1](images/hosting-services/aws-6.png)